 Protecting Local Zoning and Property Rights

-President Obama’s new AFFH regulation marks his most aggressive attempt yet to force his utopian ideology on American communities disguised under the banner of ‘fairness’.
-This new regulation isn’t about fair housing, as housing discrimination based on race has been illegal for more than 40 years.
+President Obama’s AFFH regulation marked his most aggressive attempt to force his utopian ideology on American communities disguised under the banner of ‘fairness’.
+This new regulation wasn’t about fair housing, as housing discrimination based on race has been illegal for more than 40 years.
 American citizens should be free to choose where they would like to live and not be subject to big government neighborhood engineering.
 Local zoning decisions have traditionally been, and should always be, made by local communities, not bureaucrats in Washington DC.
-The House of Representatives has voted twice to defund the AFFH rule by passing my amendments during consideration of the Transportation, Housing and Urban Development funding bills for fiscal years 2015 and 2016.
+The House of Representatives voted twice to defund the AFFH rule by passing my amendments during consideration of the Transportation, Housing and Urban Development funding bills.
 More information on those votes can be found HERE and HERE.
-I have also introduced the Local Zoning and Property Rights Protection Act, H.R.
-1995, to prohibit this new regulation.
+I also introduced the Local Zoning and Property Rights Protection Act to prohibit this new regulation.

 Ending Operation Choke Point

-I cosponsored H.R.
-1413, the Firearms Manufacturers and Dealers Protection Act and H.R.
-766, the Financial Institution Customer Protection Act.
-Each measure defends the Second Amendment and makes conducting or facilitating Operation Choke Point illegal.
+I cosponsored the Firearms Manufacturers and Dealers Protection Act and the Financial Institution Customer Protection Act.
+Each measure defended the Second Amendment and sought to make conducting or facilitating Operation Choke Point illegal.
 Operation Choke Point was an unconstitutional program created by the Obama Administration that put pressure on banks and payment processors to shut down industries that President Obama and the Attorney General didn’t like.
-In February of 2016, the full House of Representatives passed H.R.
-766 and my amendment.
-My commonsense amendment improved this worthwhile legislation and increased transparency by requiring that financial institutions provide notice to customers if their account is ordered to be terminated by federal banking regulators.
+In 2016, the full House of Representatives passed H.R.
+766 and my commonsense amendment that improved this worthwhile legislation and increased transparency by requiring that financial institutions provide notice to customers if their account is ordered to be terminated by federal banking regulators.
 Click HERE to read more.

 The First Amendment Defense Act

-I am proud to be an original cosponsor of H.R.
-2802, the First Amendment Defense Act.
-This commonsense legislation seeks to protect religious freedom for hard-working Americans and businesses by preventing discrimination by the federal government.
-Specifically, this bill ensures that the Obama Administration cannot revoke a nonprofit entity’s tax-exempt status or prevent individuals and organizations from receiving a federal contract, grant or employment based on their fundamental beliefs.
+I was an original cosponsor of the First Amendment Defense Act.
+This commonsense legislation sought to protect religious freedom for hard-working Americans and businesses by preventing discrimination by the federal government.
+Specifically, this bill would have ensured that the federal government cannot revoke a nonprofit entity’s tax-exempt status or prevent individuals and organizations from receiving a federal contract, grant or employment based on their fundamental beliefs.

 Fighting Obama's Unconstitutional Gun Grabs

-Unfortunately, the Obama Administration has taken unprecedented steps to bypass Congress and infringe upon the Second Amendment rights of U.S. citizens.
+Unfortunately, the Obama Administration took unprecedented steps to bypass Congress and infringe upon the Second Amendment rights of U.S. citizens.
 His far-left proposals have been resoundingly debunked as foolish and would not have stopped any of the major shootings that took place during his tenure.
-Gun violence is committed by criminals; yet the focus of this executive order is on restricting the rights of law-abiding citizens.
-Elements of the executive order will even unjustly strip some Social Security recipients of their Second Amendment rights.
-Whether it is blind ignorance or intentional deceit, President Obama’s actions will sabotage the safety of countless Americans in order to score political points with the far-left.
+Gun violence is committed by criminals; yet the focus of his executive order was on restricting the rights of law-abiding citizens.
+Whether it is blind ignorance or intentional deceit, President Obama’s actions sabotaged the safety of countless Americans in order to score political points with the far-left.

-The Obama Administration has been relentless in their pursuit of taking guns away from law-abiding Americans.
-Republicans and Democrats, along with the American people, have already blocked President Obama's gun control proposals three different times.
-I have and will continue to actively fight any attempt by this Administration to undermine our Constitution and infringe upon the Second Amendment rights of law-abiding citizens.
-I passed an amendment through the House in June 2015 reversing the ATF ban on 7N6 ammunition, therefore restoring Second Amendment rights and preserving access to affordable ammunition for sporting purposes.
+The Obama Administration was relentless in their pursuit of taking guns away from law-abiding Americans.
+Republicans and Democrats, along with the American people, blocked President Obama's gun control proposals three different times.
+I have and will continue to actively fight any attempt by the federal government to undermine our Constitution and infringe upon the Second Amendment rights of law-abiding citizens.
+I passed an amendment through the House reversing the ATF ban on 7N6 ammunition, therefore restoring Second Amendment rights and preserving access to affordable ammunition for sporting purposes.
 There is no easy answer to the problem of violence we face in our country, but inhibiting the ability of law-abiding citizens to exercise their Constitutional rights is nothing more than window dressing.
 When you limit an individual’s ability to lawfully purchase or carry firearms you are allowing only those with the intent to break the law to have weapons.
 Click HERE to read more.

 The Separation of Powers Act

 Several of my colleagues and I introduced the Separation of Powers Act.
-This commonsense legislation blocks all unconstitutional gun grabs and executive actions that infringe on the Second Amendment.
-This House passed this legislation in July of 2016.
+This commonsense legislation blocked all unconstitutional gun grabs and executive actions that infringe on the Second Amendment.
+This House passed this legislation in 2016.

 Article I Consolidated Appropriations Amendments Act

-I am a cosponsor of H.R.
-4371, the Article I Consolidated Appropriations Amendments Act, legislation seeks to utilize the power of the purse to block several unconstitutional Obama Adminsitration policies. proposed by the Obama Administration.
-H.R.
-4371 defunds executive amnesty policies, blocks the EPA’s Waters of the U.S. rule, prohibits funds for sanctuary cities, and defunds several other unconstitutional regulations.
+I cosponsored the Article I Consolidated Appropriations Amendments Act, legislation that utilized the power of the purse to block several unconstitutional Obama Administration policies.
+This bill defunded executive amnesty policies, blocked the EPA’s Waters of the U.S. Rule, prohibited funds for sanctuary cities, and defunded several other unconstitutional regulations.

 Prohibiting Funds for an Unconstitutional Roadside Survey

-In June 2014, I first pushed a legislative effort to prohibit funds for the National Highway Traffic Safety Administration’s National Roadside Survey.
+I passed numerous legislative initiatives into law to prohibit funds for the National Highway Traffic Safety Administration’s unconstitutional National Roadside Survey.
 This program was not only wasteful and ineffective, but it was an infringement on our Constitutional rights to privacy and the 4th Amendment civil liberties of American Citizens.
 The implementation of the survey used uniformed police officers to stop drivers and allow researchers to collect a passive alcohol sensor reading before the driver agreed to participate in the survey.
 Previous surveys have squandered almost $8 million dollars of taxpayer money and done nothing to make our communities safer.
-CLICK HERE to learn more this successful legislative effort that was signed into federal law in both the 2014 and 2015 end-of-the-year spending bills.
+CLICK HERE to read more.

 Preventing the NSA from Spying on U.S. Citizens